chompskiecodes/cursor/readme.md

 - When a user rejects offered slots, those slots are stored and not offered again in the same session.
 - If the user changes search criteria or books, the rejected slots are reset.
 - This logic is fully backend-managed and does not require the voice agent to track state.
+- **Cache fallback:** If the cache is missing or stale when checking availability, the backend will fetch live data from Cliniko, update the cache, and use the fresh data.
+This ensures users always get the most accurate, up-to-date availability.
 - See [GRANULAR_ARCHITECTURE.md](./GRANULAR_ARCHITECTURE.md#session-based-rejected-slot-tracking) for details.

 ---